Mobile Ordering And Payments: Will The Large Banks Miss The Boat?

 FEBRUARY 20, 2009

-have been involved in learning using technology since 1979 and heard that microcomputers were a fad, the Internet was nothing but porn, and now how terrible cell phones are.
+I have been involved in learning using technology since 1979 and heard that microcomputers were a fad, the Internet was nothing but porn, and now how terrible cell phones are.
 Business and banks will never allow such expensive luxuries.”)
-In the spring of 1996 (after a year of committee study) I finally got permission to put our college on the web.
-Our students are as well.
+All the current controversy about mobile learning in schools seems very familiar.
+Students use these devices and throw them away.

 mLearnopedia on Blogspot

 In fact, Tech Crunch 's Ten Technologies That Will Rock 2010 , over half of them are mobile.
 Already, several financial service firms such as Bank of America and Wells Fargo are exploring using mobile phones to deliver compliance training, product training and performance support/on-the-job aids.
 Bottom line today is that the questions are no longer "why?" but "how?".

 It has fundamentally changed the way that people communicate, socialise, do business, bank and farm.
 My particular focus at UNESCO is mobile learning : how mobile technology can be used to improve teaching, learning and effective administration.
 I was honored to sit on a panel at The Economist’s Nigeria Summit 2013 in Lagos.
 Below are my speaking notes.
 Education challenges.

 James' Blog: Mobile Learning for the Working World

 The bank teller, for example, spends the majority of their day at their teller window.
 They may be working to move up the career ladder in their bank or they may be simply trying to keep up the ongoing changes with the banks services.
 Banks have typically met this need with a combination of classroom and technology-delivered learning events.
 Additionally, a mobile device that will get thousands of hours of use over four years seems cost justified.
 But what about the world of work?
 First, how mobile is the worker?
 I doesnt appear to me that they do.

 The promise of Mobile Learning is real…but it may not be what you thought it was. |